alicolville/Weight-Tracker/readme.txt

 == Upgrade Notice ==

-7.2 - Added Czech translations
+7.2 - Added support for the new YeKen plugin: Meal Tracker

 == Changelog ==

+= 7.3 =

+* Improvement: Added a filter ( 'wt_ls_user_profile_header_links' ) to allow a user header record to be manipulated by other plugins.

 = 7.2 =